shallondev/multi-step-form/README.md

 - Twitter: @shallondev

 ## Acknowledgements
-This project was insipred by Frontend Mentor and uses REST Countries API.
+This project was a challenge by Frontend Mentor.